Kqpa/zeesh/README.md

 # **Shell Scripts**

-This repository contains useful miscellaneous shell scripts that will make your life easier.
-They can be ran on any UNIX or like system.
+This repository contains miscellaneous shell scripts which can be used on any UNIX or like system.

 # Setup

 - ## Dependencies
-    - git
+    - git (for updates)
-    - any shell
-    - any terminal
+    - zsh (recommend shell)

 - ## Installation

-    - **1**: Clone the git repository in any path you'd like.
+    - **1**: Clone the git repository in any path you'd like, although i suggest your home directory.

     - **2**: Open the `.main.sh` file and set your directory to the `$DIRECTORY` variable.
 For example, if you cloned the repository inside your home directory, you would set it to:
         ```sh